 JAMES CONLEY

-It is speculated that John Oldham Connally acquired a mixed-race slave girl around 1799, near Richmond, a major slave market.
-With her owner, John O. Connally, the enslaved woman had a son, James Conley, circa 1800.
-This son was three-quarters white, and, given the murky legal status of newly declared ‘Georgia Territories’ James’ status was undefined.
+As the extra-marital son of John Oldham Connally, and a slave girl, his mother's identity is unknown.
+Confusion exists about James' birth year as John Oldham Connally acquired a mixed-race slave girl around 1799, near Richmond, a major slave market.
+This son was three-quarters white, and, given the murky legal status of newly declared ‘Georgia Territories’ James’ status was that of an indentured servant.

 Map of the United States in 1800, the approximated birth year of James Conley.
 The state lines were still in formation, and the area that would become Huntsville, Alabama was merely a strip of federal land.
 Britain (north), France (west) Spain (South), surrounded the newly formed U.S., and change was on the horizon.